kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(i\) The probability of a launch vehicle failure that would result in debris impact in protected areas outside the flight safety limits.

 \(ii\) The failure probability of the launch operator's flight safety system.
 A flight safety system failure rate of 0.002 may be used if the flight safety system complies with the flight safety system requirements of subpart D of this part.
-For an alternate flight safety system approved as required by §417.107(a)(3), the launch operator must demonstrate the validity of the probability of failure through the licensing process.
+For an alternate flight safety system approved as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](a)(3), the launch operator must demonstrate the validity of the probability of failure through the licensing process.

 \(iii\) Current population density data and population projections for the day and time of flight for the areas outside the flight safety limits.